amelialdrew/amelialdrew.github.io/about.markdown

 ---
 <img src="https://amelialdrew.github.io/about/ProfilePicture.png" width="200" style="float:right">

-Amelia is a Junior Research Fellow at Homerton College, University of Cambridge.
-Her research focuses on radiative signatures from cosmic strings and numerical relativity using adaptive mesh refinement (AMR).
-She is a core developer of the [GRChombo](https://www.grchombo.org/) AMR code.
+Hello!
+I am a Junior Research Fellow in Theoretical Physics at Homerton College, University of Cambridge, based at the Department of Applied Mathematics and Theoretical Physics (DAMTP).
+My research focuses on numerical simulation of radiative signatures from cosmic (axion) strings (e.g. see [homepage](https://amelialdrew.github.io/)) using adaptive mesh refinement (AMR).
+I am also a developer and user of [GRChombo](https://www.grchombo.org/), an open-source AMR code for numerical relativity.

-Amelia undertook her PhD, Masters and Undergraduate degrees at Gonville and Caius College, University of Cambridge.
+My CV, publications/preprints, outreach and personal hobbies.

-Amelia's Homerton College webpage can be found [here](https://www.homerton.cam.ac.uk/people/amelia-drew).
+My Homerton College webpage can be found [here](https://www.homerton.cam.ac.uk/people/amelia-drew).

 _Last updated Jan 2022_